This pretty, traditional detached cottage is in an elevated position above the village of Winster, just five minutes' walk from the village centre.

 Upstairs, the main bedroom has a delightful fireplace and both this and the second single room have stunning views out across the church to the surrounding countryside.

 To the side of the cottage is a surprisingly secluded patio area which has a dining set so you can enjoy your alfresco breakfast or dinner within the peace and tranquillity of your surroundings.

 There are a number of shops, pubs and attractions in the heart of Winster including the National Trust's Market Hall.

 For walkers, the Limestone Way runs alongside the cottage, Stanton Moor Peak is close by, the Tissington and High Peak Trails are ideal for cyclists and climbers can try out Robin Hood's Stride.

 With a fantastic selection of National Trust properties, pretty market towns and villages and picturesque landscapes, this is an ideal location for exploring the Peak District.

-Two bedrooms: 1 x double, 1 x 4' double.
+Two bedrooms: 1 x double, 1 x single.
 Bathroom with bath, shower over, basin and WC.
 Kitchen.
 Sitting room with dining area and electric coal-effect fire.

 About the location